trouve-antoine/react-redux-socket/README.md

 That means that:

-- redux actions from the server can be re-router to a server (instead of the redux reducers)
+- redux actions can be re-router to a server (instead of the redux reducers)
 - a server can emit a redux action straight to the redux reducers

 It supports connection and reconnection in a custom yet (I hope) reliable way.